 Right now, all products are made from recycled plastic.

-Moreover, the outdoor clothing brand was honored by the ‘Fair Wear Foundation’ for its efforts to build and maintain an ethical supply chain.
+Moreover, the ‘Fair Wear Foundation’ honored the outdoor clothing brand for its efforts to build and maintain an ethical supply chain.

 After several personal tests with the brand, I can say that its products are worthy of any urban exploration.